sundeepbassi/quizzy-movies/README.md

 I have thought that it would be a good idea to use a black backround as this would be similar to being in a cinema.
 The white foreground colour was the best for the forefront colour and it would make it easy to read for people with visual impairment.

+The back ground colour for the whole site has been kept white for better visibility.

+The background colour for the quiz box is #b3f1f3 a light blue so as to enable the user to focus on the questions in the box.

+By contrast to the Quiz box, the background colour for the answer box has been set to #f3e1e1 a light pinkish shade so as to allow the user to know this is what the outcome is.